ywingdriver/thesis/README.md

-# PAPER OUTLINE AS OF FEB 4, 2019 #
+# Academic Paper README #

+## Summary ##
+This README covers the current outline of my academic paper, which I am currently writing in LaTex.
+There are quite a few different templates being used here (MIT, frontier, elsarticle) and none of them represent the final template that will be used.
+The folder *templatesMIT_draft2_winter2019* currently holds the most up-to-date paper.

+#### Instructions for viewing the most up-to-date version of my paper ####
++ Look at **templatesMIT_draft2_winter2019/main.pdf**

 #### Inspirations for my paper outline: ####
 + http://www.instruction.greenriver.edu/mcvay/B100/general_format_for_writing_a_sci.htm
 + https://www.sciencedirect.com/science/article/pii/S0304380008003530#aep-section-id27
 + https://www.sciencedirect.com/science/article/pii/S0309170804001605#sec3

+## PAPER OUTLINE AS OF FEB 4, 2019 ##

 ### Title ###
 ### Abstract ###